DataDog/integrations-core/docs/developer/process/integration-release.md

     1. Delete the branch and tag, locally and on GitHub.

+- If a feature PR conflicting with the release PR is merged out of order.

+    The following is a possible sequence of events that can result in the build pipeline failing:

+        1. A release PR is opened
-- If the [build pipeline](../meta/cd.md) failed due to another feature PR conflicting with and being merged after the release PR is opened, the merged release PR will not have updated and signed the feature PR's files.
+        2. A feature PR is opened and merged
+        3. The release PR is merged after the feature PR.
+        4. The release PR will not have updated and signed the feature PR's files, the released wheel will also not contain the changes from the feature PR.

     You may see an error like so: